IDMX225/about-me-CarlosLondo-1/README.md

     Implementing navigation bars with internal anchor links and styled logo elements.

-I added a personal avatar, a gallery of my PC builds and my cat, and even embedded a classic excerpt from Sherlock Holmes to showcase my love of mystery literature.
+I added a personal avatar, a gallery of my PC builds and my cat, and embedded pieces from Sherlock Holmes.
 The contact form was especially interesting to build, and I made sure it works with Netlify.

 🎨 Color Scheme

 I wanted a warm and creative color scheme that pops visually but still feels readable and inviting.